Josh Satin: Early and personal life

 Satin is Jewish, and was born in Hidden Hills, California.
 His parents are David and Gail Satin.
 He also has two younger brothers, Danny and Dylan Satin.
 His mother at one time co-owned a clothing store with the wife of comedian Howie Mandel.
 He and outfielder Blake Gailen—also a member of the Israeli national baseball team—have been friends since they were children, and Gailen attended Satin's bar mitzvah.

 For grade school he went to Abraham Joshua Heschel Day School.
 In high school, playing for the Harvard-Westlake School Wolverines in Studio City, Los Angeles, Satin was a three-time all-league selection and the MVP of the 2002 Los Angeles Daily News Tournament.
 In 2002, he played shortstop and batted .500 with 11 homers.
 As a senior, he batted .478 with 10 home runs, was first-team All-CIF Southern Section, and was Los Angeles Times All-Region.
 He played alongside future major league outfielder Brennan Boesch.
 Academically, he scored 1,390 on the SAT.
 He was inducted into the school's Athletic Hall of Fame in 2009.

 On November 9, 2013, Satin married Allyson Murrow.

+After retiring from baseball, Satin became the director of acquisitions for Gelt, a real estate investment company.